Upper School Curriculum

 AP Spanish Literature

-The AP Spanish Literature and Culture course uses a thematic approach to introduce students to representative texts (short stories, novels, poetry, plays, and essays) from Peninsular Spanish, Latin American, and U. S. Hispanic literature.
-Students develop proficiencies across the three modes of communication (interpretive, interpersonal, and presentational).
-Through careful examination of the required readings and other texts, students work to sharpen their critical reading and analytical writing skills.
-Literature is explored within the contexts of its time and place, and students gain insights on the many voices, historical periods, and cultures represented in the required readings and other texts.
-The course also includes a strong focus on cultural, artistic, and linguistic connections and comparisons, which is supported by the exploration of various media (art, music, film, articles, and literary criticism).
+The AP Spanish Literature and Culture course uses a thematic approach to introduce students to representative texts (short stories, novels, poetry, plays and essays) from Peninsular Spanish, Latin American and U.S. Hispanic literature.
+Students develop proficiencies across the three modes of communication (interpretive, interpersonal and presentational).
+Through careful examination of the required readings and other texts, students sharpen their critical reading and analytical writing skills.
+Literature is explored within the contexts of its time and place, and students gain insights into the many voices, historical periods and cultures represented in the required readings and other texts.
+The course also includes a strong focus on cultural, artistic and linguistic connections and comparisons, which is supported by the exploration of various media (art, music, film, articles and literary criticism).

 Prerequisite: Honors Spanish IV achievement, with teacher recommendation